jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/28-oman.md

 There are very few towns.
 When the king shows himself in he rides a horse and has a black umbrella over him; he public, accompanied by over 100 retainers.

-The people
-of the country are white
-and clean and eight
+The Kishi people are white and clean and 8 feet tall.

-feet tall.
-They
-wear their hair loose under a turban eight feet long, one half of which hangs down their back.
-Their clothing consists of a foreign-shaped jacket outer wrap of light silken or woollen stuff,
+They wear their hair loose under a turban 8 feet long, half of which hangs down their back.
+Their clothing consists of a foreign-shaped jacket outer wrap of light silken or woollen stuff, and red leather shoes.

-5
-and an
-and red leather shoes.
-They make use of gold and silver coins.
+They use gold and silver coins.

 Their food consists of wheaten cakes, mutton, fish and dates.
 They do not eat rice.

 They export pearls and fine horses.